pytorch/PiPPy/examples/inference/README.md

 ## PiPPY distributed inference for large models

-PiPPY helps to run very large models for inference by splitting the model into mutliple stages running in multiple GPUs.
+PiPPY helps to run very large models for inference by splitting the model into mutliple stages running on multiple GPUs.
 PiPPY make this easier by providing a auto split API that automates this process for user.

 ### How it works